 A. Hernández-Antonio1, J. Mahlknecht1,*, C. Tamez-Meléndez1, J. Ramos-Leal2, A. Ramírez-Orozco1, R. Parra1, N. Ornelas-Soto1, C.J.
 Eastoe3

-1Centro del Agua para América Latina y el Caribe, Tecnológico de Monterrey
+1Centro del Agua para América Latina y el Caribe, Tecnológico de Monterrey, Monterrey, Mexico

-2División de Geociencias Aplicadas, Instituto Potosino de Investigación Científica y Tecnológica
+2División de Geociencias Aplicadas, Instituto Potosino de Investigación Científica y Tecnológica, San Luis Potosí, Mexico

-3 Department of Geosciences, University of Arizona
+3 Department of Geosciences, University of Arizona, Tucson, United States of America

 Abstract:

 Groundwater chemistry and isotopic data from 40 production wells in the Atemajac and Toluquilla Valleys, located in and around the Guadalajara metropolitan area, were determined to develop a conceptual model of groundwater flow processes and mixing.
 Stable water isotopes (δ2H, δ18O) were used to trace hydrological processes and tritium (3H) to evaluate the relative contribution of modern water in samples.
 Multivariate analysis including cluster analysis and principal component analysis were used to elucidate distribution patterns of constituents and factors controlling groundwater chemistry.
-Based on this analysis, groundwater was classified into four groups: cold groundwater, hydrothermal water, polluted groundwater and mixed groundwater.
+Based on this analysis, groundwater was classified into four groups: cold groundwater, hydrothermal groundwater, polluted groundwater and mixed groundwater.
 Cold groundwater is characterized by low temperature, salinity, and Cl and Na concentrations and is predominantly of Na-HCO3 type.
 It originates as recharge at Primavera caldera and is found predominantly in wells in the upper Atemajac Valley.
-Hydrothermal water is characterized by high salinity, temperature, Cl, Na, HCO3, and the presence of minor elements such as Li, Mn and F. It is a mixed HCO3 type found in wells from Toluquilla Valley and represents regional flow circulation through basaltic and andesitic rocks.
+Hydrothermal groundwater is characterized by high salinity, temperature, Cl, Na, HCO3, and the presence of minor elements such as Li, Mn and F. It is a mixed HCO3 type found in wells from Toluquilla Valley and represents regional flow circulation through basaltic and andesitic rocks.
 Polluted groundwater is characterized by elevated nitrate and sulfate concentrations and is usually derived from urban water cycling and subordinately from agricultural return flow.
-Mixed groundwaters between cold and hydrothermal components are predominantly found in the lower Atemajac Valley. groundwater contains at least a small fraction of modern water.
+Mixed groundwaters between cold and hydrothermal components are predominantly found in the lower Atemajac Valley.
+Twenty-seven groundwater samples contain at least a small fraction of modern water.
 The application of a multivariate mixing model allowed to evaluate the mixing proportions of hydrothermal fluids, polluted waters and cold groundwater in sampled water.
-This study may help local water authorities to identify and dimension groundwater contamination, and act accordingly.
+This study will help local water authorities to identify and dimension groundwater contamination, and act accordingly.
+It may be broadly applicable to other active volcanic systems on Earth.

 * Corresponding author: Jürgen Mahlknecht, Centro del Agua para América Latina y el Caribe, Tecnológico de Monterrey, Ave.
 Eugenio Garza Sada No. 2501, C.P.
 64849 Monterrey, Nuevo León, México.
 E-mail: jurgen@itesm.mx